 Wristbands and numbered cards are issued to ensure that the horror of queue-jumping should not smite any of the assembled masses.
 Both police officers and club stewards are on hand to assist with proceedings, starting with a wake-up call at 6am.

-As the Club themselves advise, those seeking a ground pass generally start queueing several hours before the turnstiles open at 10:30am.
-With regard for the rarer court tickets sees many queue overnight, accompanied by camping equipment and sleeping bags.
+As the Club itself advises, those seeking a ground pass generally start queueing several hours before the turnstiles open at 10:30am.
+With regard for the rarer court tickets, that demand sees many queue overnight, accompanied by camping equipment and sleeping bags.

 Seating at the No.1, No.2 and Centre Court will also be made available, with 500 being held in reserve each day for each court.

-The exception to the rule is Centre Court tickets will not be available at the turnstile on the final four days of the tournament.
+The exception to the rule is Centre Court tickets, which will not be available at the turnstile on the final four days of the tournament.